edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/security_apps.md

 #### Request Headers

-This endpoint only takes advantage of [common request headers](../../Introduction/Common_Request_and_Response_Elements.htm#Request).
+This operation only takes advantage of [common request headers](../../Introduction/Common_Request_and_Response_Elements.htm#Request).

 #### Request Body

-Request body parameters are not required by this endpoint.
+Request body parameters are not required by this operation.

 {{ API_RESPONSE.md }}